 What is a Clinical Trial?

-What do these Drugs have in common?
+What do these medicines have in common?

 Treatment trials